Dominic Smith Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.19 team ERA ranks 15th across all MLB pitching staffs.
+- The Phillies have a 4.15 team ERA that ranks 15th among all league pitching staffs.

-- His last time out came on Saturday against the New York Mets, when the left-hander went five innings, surrendering three earned runs while allowing five hits.
+- The righty last appeared on Sunday against the New York Mets, when he tossed 5 1/3 innings, allowing five earned runs while giving up nine hits.

-- In three games this season, the 26-year-old has a 4.05 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.